codecrafters-io/build-your-own-grep/solutions/haskell/12-alternation/explanation.md

-The application logic for alternation is already implemented (`altM`).
+The application logic for alternation is already implemented (`orM`).
 We have to modify the parser to support the alternation (`|`).

 ```Haskell